 There’s something to be said for a shiny new kitchen.
-However, that doesn’t mean that you want all your materials to literally shine.
+However, that doesn’t mean that you want all your materials to shine literally.
 It’s easy to get caught up on one single surface when designing a kitchen, but mixing textures in your kitchen design will give it a bit of an edge.

-Playing with texture will make the design more interesting.
+Playing with texture will make the design more attractive.
 Modern kitchen design trends are all using more matte finishes, as well as varying up textures.

 Of course, you have to be smart about your choices.
 Because too many textures will overwhelm the design.
 You need just the right amount of variance to make it attractive and cool.